 Today, we were given a stark reminder about how the ideologies that we distance ourselves from and try to fight actually seep into our offices and onto our campuses.
-In the morning’s keynote, we learned about the racism and nationalism that dogged Münsterberg in the US and led to bows and greetings turning to curt nods – or no acknowledgment at all.
-We heard about how he supressed his Jewish identity to assimilate and how his German ancestry still cast him as an outsider.
+In the morning’s keynote, we learned about the racism and nationalism that dogged Münsterberg in the US and led to warm greetings turning to curt nods – or no acknowledgment at all.
+We heard about how he suppressed his Jewish identity to assimilate and how his German ancestry still cast him as an outsider.
 However, contrary to our false and bourgeois perceptions of discrimination, he wasn’t being othered by the working-class or the uneducated but by the ‘smart’ people within the university system.
 I was struck by the parallels with the current situation in post-Brexit Britain, where racist attacks have surged across the country and where Vice Chancellors are making lists of scholars with ‘foreign-sounding names’ to send passive-aggressive emails about people’s statuses as employees and citizens.

-The keynote’s contention that Münsterberg’s Jewishness underpinned The Photoplay, caused me to reflect on something that bothered me throughout the conference.
+The keynote’s contention that Münsterberg’s Jewishness underpinned The Photoplay caused me to reflect on something that bothered me throughout the conference.
 That concerned subjectivity.
 For when we talk about spectators in The Photoplay, to whom do we refer?
 Who is the imagined spectator that inhabits the auditorium?
 What is the spectator’s experience and how does that inform their understanding of moving images?
 Many presenters supposed that the spectator was a theoretical, figurative and all-encompassing cipher.
 But as a film and cultural historian, as an intersectional feminist, I do not recognise a universal spectator that embodies all identities.
 My approach insists that the spectator be specifically, culturally, and historically located.
 We can never know the identity of Münsterberg’s imagined spectator.
 That said, I am confident that the spectator does not represent a woman.
 The spectator is not black.
 The spectator is not Muslim.
-Ignoring the tendency in history to prioritise narratives about white men, in a society that is a long way off post-racial or post-feminist is, I argue, a problem.
+And ignoring the general tendency in history to prioritise narratives about white men, in a society that is a long way off post-racial or post-feminist is, I argue, a problem.

 Moreover, one male conference participant disdainfully questioned what I would hypothetically do at a US job interview if I were asked ‘how to deal with students from non-traditional backgrounds’.
 The question was geared to undermine my feminism by tripping me up on race, and he made it clear that he expected me to fail when answering.
 I asked for clarification about what the term meant and the scholar uncomfortably and with contempt sought to explain that it was about race - although he had to resort to euphemism, and ableist language, because he could not bring himself to verbally acknowledge black students or other students of colour.
 He did eventually land on Hispanic, though even this made him uncomfortable.
-I responded without having to think because I aim to make my teaching and mentoring inclusive and ensure that ALL students, whatever their colour, gender identity, sexuality, or ability, can access the support they need.
+I responded without discomfort because I aim to make my teaching and mentoring inclusive and ensure that ALL students, whatever their colour, gender identity, sexuality, or physical ability, can access the support they need.
 I don’t claim to get this right all the time or to be outside criticism in how I understand intersectional experiences.
 Nevertheless, inclusivity is part of my everyday vocabulary and trying to enact equality is one of the few ways I can make a meaningful difference as an academic.

 Of course, it is naïve to assume that is the case for all scholars.
 Another man at the conference proclaimed he would never give ‘non-traditional students’ who have language difficulties the kind of assistance I offered.
-Together, the two men were perturbed at my response and suggested that I would be more likely to get a job (they were presuming that I don’t already have one) than the more junior of them because I care about supporting my students.
+Together, the two men were perturbed at my response and suggested that I would be more likely to get a job (they were presuming that I don’t already have one) than the more junior of the two of them because I care about supporting my students.
 I inferred that this was a Bad Thing, and I have never felt more alienated from academic colleagues than at that moment.
 When the younger scholar implied that I got my new lecturing post because I was prepared to be different and ‘break the mould’ by making what he considered inflammatory statements (aka being feminist), rather than through hard work and academic achievement, I found it hard to believe what I was hearing.
-When the pair continued by telling three feminist scholars that they would find it easier to get jobs than men, and that men experienced sexual discrimination on the job market, their rewriting of the hierarchies of gender and race in the academy was complete.
-And there are other examples of their discriminatory outlook that are too numerous to elaborate here.
+When the pair continued by telling three feminist scholars that women would find it easier to get jobs than men, and that men experienced sexual discrimination on the job market, their rewriting of the hierarchies of gender and race in the academy was complete.
+And there are other examples of their privileged world view that are too numerous to elaborate here.

 The men in question hold positions of responsibility within our academic community and yet show disdain for their students and for their colleagues experiencing discrimination.